 Non-integer numeric values may be expressed in either fixed-point or floating-point notation.

-Text value fields must be constructed using only all uppercase (‘_’, ‘-’, blank spaces, and digits are permitted as well).
+Text value fields must be constructed using only all uppercase (‘_’, ‘-’, space, and digits are permitted as well).
 An exception is made for comment values (comments are specified in 5.2.5).

 Blanks shall not be permitted within numeric values and time strings.